cheshire-cat-ai/docs/src/content/docs/plugins/endpoints.md

 Now open your browser on [`localhost:1865/custom/new`](http://localhost:1865/custom/new), you should see a `meooow` in the page.
 The new endpoint also appeared in `/docs` alongside core endpoints, under the `Custom Endpoints` group.

-## Authentication and Authorization via StrayCat
+## Authentication and Authorization

 You'll probably want to:

  1. restrict your custom endpoints to requests providing the [correct key or jwt](/docs/production/auth/authentication/)
- 2. access the [user session and main Cat's modules](https://cheshire-cat-ai.github.io/docs/API_Documentation/looking_glass/stray_cat/) from within the endpoint
+ 2. access the user session and main Cat's modules from within the endpoint

 As an example let's have the endpoint producing a joke: